Everything You Should Know About Articles of Incorporation in Maryland

 Limited liability companies (LLCs) are popular because they allow individuals to operate businesses without having to worry about being personally liable for debts and liabilities incurred by the business.
 However, there are some drawbacks to forming an LLC.
 For example, it is harder to sell shares of stock in an LLC than it is in a corporation.
 Also, LLCs do not pay dividends like corporations do.
 Finally, an LLC does not offer tax benefits that a corporation does.

-See also Maryland LLC Operating Agreement: The Complete Guide
+See also How to Get an EIN for a Maryland LLC: The Complete Guide

 An LLC is a legal entity separate from its members.
 As such, it cannot sue or be sued unless authorized to do so.
 In addition, it cannot be held responsible for the actions of its members.
 Thus, if someone sues one member of an LLC, he or she must bring suit against both the individual and the LLC itself.